binomed/binomed.github.com/source/_posts/2020-11-03-I-organize-a-fugu-hackathon.md

 A month ago, I organized (with a colleague of mine, [Gérôme Grignon](https://twitter.com/geromegrignon)) a Hackathon based on the Project Fugu "Shape Detection API".

 ![morty](/assets/2020-10-push-the-limit/push-the-limit.png)

+# TLDR;
+The shape detection api is very easy web API to use but it has lots of limitations according to the platform you have.
+If you are curious about what we done, you can read this article 😇.

+# Push the limit

 As you can imagine, we wanted to create a fun Hackathon, a hackthon where the fun and the creativity were more important than the social impact of the result 😅.